How Mindfulness Can Help You Achieve Your Fitness Goals

 This is not to say that the goals you have aren’t important, but they will be achieved more easily by staying grounded in the present, and focusing on the process, than by fixating too much on the goals themselves.

 I should also mention that this article really just scratches the surface on the topic of mindfulness.
-If you’re interested in learning more about how to apply mindfulness to different goals in your life, I would highly recommend reading The Practicing Mind, which you can check out on Amazon here.
+If you’re interested in learning more about how to apply mindfulness to different goals in your life, I would highly recommend reading The Practicing Mind, which you can check out here.

 Do you have any questions about mindfulness and fitness?
 Let us know in the comments below!